 Whether your sunflower is growing outside, or in a plant pot indoors, they will expect to be watered fairly regularly.
 When it comes to concentrating on where to water your sunflower you should aim to cover all bases.

 Automatic drip irrigation can help with your plants watering needs!

 Watering the base of your sunflower is really important, and watering the sunflower head itself is also important.
 This is good for keeping the head of the sunflower hydrated, and it also gets rid of gathering dust particles so that the whole plant will get access to a direct water supply.

-If your sunflower is growing outside, it should be fairly content if there is rainfall 3 times a week, this will give your sunflower sufficient water.
-They are a plant after all, so they should be used to receiving just rain water.
+If your sunflower is growing outside, it should be fairly content if there are rainfall 3 times a week, this will give your sunflower sufficient water.
+They are a plant after all, so they should be used to receiving just rainwater.